 We take an active interest in calculators as tools to save people time and to help them to be self-sufficient.

 It is important that calculators give the right answers.
-Not always easy to do as the subjects are sometimes very complex and designers of calculators leave out difficult things on occasions.
+Not always easy to do as the subjects are sometimes very complex and designers of calculators leave out difficult things on occasion.

-We have not reviewed the calculators in detail, but from what we know, they are the best in their fields on the internet at the moment.
-As we said above, this does not guarantee complete accuracy.
+We have not reviewed the calculators in detail, but from what we know, they are among the best in their fields on the internet at the moment.
+As we said above, this does not guarantee complete accuracy, nor do we necessarily endorse any other information/advice contained on these sites.

-This calculator works out how much you are paid weekly/monthly/annually from your hourly rate.
+This calculator works out how much you are paid daily/weekly/monthly/annually from your hourly rate.

 This calculator checks that the right amount of tax and national insurance is being deducted from your wages/salary/pension for the code number that is shown on your payslip.